-Bojan scores in the 74th, Impact beat Crew 2-1
+Bojan Krkic scores in the 74th, Impact beat Crew 2-1

-COLUMBUS, Ohio (AP) — Bojan scored on a penalty kick in the 74th minute to help the Montreal Impact beat the Columbus Crew 2-1 on Wednesday night.
+COLUMBUS, Ohio (AP) — Bojan Krkic scored on a penalty kick in the 74th minute to help the Montreal Impact beat the Columbus Crew 2-1 on Wednesday night.

 Montreal Impact (6-8-2) have won two straight after a four-match losing streak.
 The Crew (9-3-4) are winless in their last three matches.